The Challenge: Breaking Into Investment Banking Without Connections

 If you don’t have a finance internship yet, you can still build relevant experience:

-• Part-time roles: Even corporate finance, accounting, or research jobs build credibility.
+- Part-time roles: Corporate finance, accounting, or research build credibility.

 Step 7: Prepare for Technicals Early

-Even with networking, you won’t get far without strong technical skills.
-Start preparing months in advance:
+Even with networking, you won’t get far without strong technicals.
+Start months in advance:

 Step 8: Follow Up and Build a Mini-Network

-• Engage on LinkedIn by liking, commenting, or sharing relevant posts.
+- Engage on LinkedIn by liking or commenting thoughtfully.

-Over time, your “no connections” situation becomes a network you’ve built yourself.
+Over time, your “no connections” becomes a network you built.

 Step 9: Leverage Alternative Paths

-If direct IB recruiting feels impossible, consider stepping stones:
+If direct IB recruiting feels out of reach right now, consider stepping stones:

-These experiences still make you competitive for full-time IB recruiting later.
+These routes still position you for full-time IB recruiting later.

 Common Mistakes to Avoid